 Pete Rose admits to Jim Gray that he still bets on baseball

-Confession is part of Jim Gray's 'Talking to GOATs' Fox Nation special & book
+Confession is part of Jim Gray's 'Talking to GOATs' Fox News special & book

-For the first time in 21 years, legendary sportscaster Jim Gray sat down with Major League Baseball’s all-time hits leader, Pete Rose, after their on-field interview before the 1999 All-Star Game went sour when Rose was honored as part of the All-Century Team, selected by fans.
+For the first time in 21 years, legendary sportscaster Jim Gray sat down with Major League Baseball’s all-time hits leader, Pete Rose, after their on-field interview before Game 2 of the 1999 World Series went sour when Rose was honored as part of the All-Century Team, selected by fans.

 Gray recently published a book, “Talking to GOATs”, which highlights the biggest sports moments of his broadcasting career, and the relationships that he’s had with some of the greatest athletes of all-time or so-called GOATs.
-Over the weekend, Gray hosted a Fox Nation special called, “Talking to GOATs with Jim Gray”, and he relived that moment at Fenway Park in a sit-down interview with Rose.
+Over the weekend, Gray hosted a Fox News special called, “Talking to GOATs with Jim Gray”, and he relived that moment at Turner Field in Atlanta in a sit-down interview with Rose.

 SIGN UP FOR FOX NATION TO WATCH 'TALKING TO GOATS WITH JIM GRAY'

 Rose recalled the moments following the 1999 interview.
-He was so "pissed" that he walked past the American League dugout where Yankees' coach Don Zimmer and manager Joe Torre were and didn't acknowledge either one of them.
+He was so "pissed" that he walked past where Yankees' coach Don Zimmer and manager Joe Torre were and didn't acknowledge either one of them.

 “I didn’t quite understand what had happened,” Rose said to Gray.
 “Do you really think if I’d come clean with you at that time, that they would have reinstated me?”